kylejones200/psis_4700_applied_ai/webslides/topic_AI-Ready-Data.md

 ## Metadata and Context

-Metadata tells AI what data means.
+Metadata tells AI what data means
-Without it, the model sees random words.
+Without it, the model sees random words
 Example: tagging a file as contract – renewal – 2023 helps retrieval and classification

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.